Last Updated on June 15, 2025 by Maged kamel

 F will move to the right-hand side, with a positive sign, 1000*1.10^8=F*1.
 This method will give the same value of F by using the calculator, F/P=2.1436.
 The future value is equal to $2143.588.
 The slide image shows the four cases for forces and the distance to pivot points.

-The second problem was solved using cash flow and moment relation.
+The second problem was solved using the cash flow moment relation.

 A firm wishes to have $2143.6 eight years from now.
 What amount should be deposited now to provide for it?
 In this case, if the future value is inflows, the present value is a deposit and will be with -P, downward arrow.